Constant-delay enumeration for SLP-compressed documents: Applications in regular spanners

-\begin{proposition} The operations $\prod$, $\union$ and $\shiftop$ over succinct \dsabbrs{} extended with empty- and $\epsilon$-nodes take constant time, and the operation $\add$ with a representation $r$ as argument takes time $O(|r|)$.
-Furthermore, if we start from an empty succinct \dsabbr{} $\cD$ and apply $\add$, $\prod$, $\union$, and $\shiftop$ over $\epsilon$-safe nodes, the resulting node $v'$ is always an $\epsilon$-safe node, and the set $\sem{\cD}(v)$ can be enumerated with output-linear delay without preprocessing for every node $v$. \end{proposition} \begin{proof} For this proof, we need to be a bit more specific regarding the enumeration algorithm $\cE$ of an SERS.
+\begin{prop} The operations $\prod$, $\union$ and $\shiftop$ over succinct \dsabbrs{} extended with empty- and $\epsilon$-nodes take constant time, and the operation $\add$ with a representation $r$ as argument takes time $\cO(|r|)$.
+Furthermore, if we start from an empty succinct \dsabbr{} $\cD$ and apply $\add$, $\prod$, $\union$, and $\shiftop$ over $\epsilon$-safe nodes, the resulting node $v'$ is always an $\epsilon$-safe node, and the set $\sem{\cD}(v)$ can be enumerated with output-linear delay without preprocessing for every node $v$. \end{prop} \begin{proof} For this proof, we need to be a bit more specific regarding the enumeration algorithm $\cE$ of an SERS $\cS$.
 Precisely, we assume that $\cE$ has an associated function $\yield$ and a constant $c$, and its procedure is to receive $r$ and then allow up to $|\cL(r)|$ calls to $\yield$.
-Each of these calls produces a different annotation $\oout\in \cL(r)$ and takes time $c\cdot (|\oout|+1)$.
-Each of these annotations carries a flag ${\tt end}$ which is true if, and only if, it is the last output of the set.
-We also assume that a sequence of $|\cL(r)|$ calls to $\yield$ might happen again with the same time bounds after the last call set ${\tt end}$ to true.
+Each of these calls produces a different $\oout\in \cL(r)$ and takes time at most $c\cdot (|\oout|+1)$ for some fix constant $c$.
+Each of these output elements carries a flag $\texttt{end}$ which is true if, and only if, it is the last output of the set.
+We also assume that a sequence of $|\cL(r)|$ calls to $\yield$ might happen again with the same time bounds after the last call had set $\texttt{end}$ to true.

 We start this proof by re-stating that every definition in the \dsabbr data structure is unchanged in its succinct version.
 The only difference is the definition of $\sem{\tilde{\cD}}(v)$ for a bottom node $v\in\tilde{\cD}$.